Female Billionaire Becomes World's Richest, Elon Musk Drops to 3rd, Dangote Loses Ground

 Who is Charlene de Carvalho-Heineken?

-Forbes reports that she inherited the Heineken stake in 2002 from her late father, longtime CEO Freddy Heineken.
+Forbes reports that she inherited the stake in 2002 from her late father, longtime CEO Freddy Heineken.

-Dirk Rossmann & family second richest
+Dirk Rossmann and family, second richest

-Rossmann has made numerous private equity investments and owns a stake in the German Bundesliga soccer club Hannover 96.
+Rossmann has made numerous private equity investments and owns a stake in the German Bundesliga soccer club, Hannover 96.

 Read also